maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 members will request any data the node has and use the agreed churn event that the node created by joining.

-As each node is happy it recieved the data requested then it sends a `JoinRequest` to D on behalf of this node with the nodes existing correct age (the age in the datachain).
+As each node is satisfied that it recieved the data requested then it sends a `JoinRequest` to D on behalf of this node with the nodes existing correct age (the age in the datachain).
 This node then joins D as per normal.
 D accumulates the `JoinRequest`s therefore if the node attempts to not provide the requested data it risks non accumulation and therefor having to start again from an actual age of 0.

 ### Limits on relocating or refusing a node